 10. If you are having difficulty concentrating on what someone is saying, repeat their words mentally as they say them.
 This way, you will reinforce their message and help you stay focused.

-11. Acknowledge that you have hear the other person simply by nodding your head and saying uh huh at the appropriate moment.
+11. Acknowledge that you have heard the other person simply by nodding your head and saying uh huh at the appropriate moment.

 12. Make an occasional question or comment to verify that you are not just listening, but that you understand what the other person is trying to relay to you.

-13. Reflect by paraphrasing use terms like “what I’m hearing is” and sounds to me like you’re saying”.
+13. Reflect by paraphrasing using terms like “what I’m hearing is” and sounds like you’re saying”.

 15. From time to time in the conversation paraphrase what the speaker has just said.